m6k/marionette-task-manager-example/README.md

 1. Maybe at least <em>some</em> styles?
 1. List closed tasks.
-1. Concurrency.
-Do not even think about opening this app in two browsers ;)
 1. Describe basic architectural decisions.
 1. hhvm.
 I would love to play with it for a while
 1. react-js for js views instead of marionette views